Let a Construction Lawyer Assist with Your Compliance (DMWBE, WOSB, OSHA, Safety)

 - Buy American.
 The Buy American Act places restrictions on a contractor’s purchase of foreign-made supplies in fulfillment of a government contract.
 Our lawyers help companies remain in compliance with the regulations and obtain waivers when appropriate.

-Compliance with DMWBE, OSHA and Other Regulatory Provisions
+Consult with a Construction Lawyer for Compliance with DMWBE, OSHA and Other Regulatory Provisions

 |Partner||Woodbury, New York|

-Co-Chair of General Liability Practice Group
+Co-Chair of Construction Practice Group

 |Woodbury, New York|